 The unmistakable herbaceous and floral aroma of Lavender has become synonymous with rest and relaxation.
-So it should come as no surprise that Lavender essential is wonderful for helping you relax at the end of a long day and ease into sleep at night.
-You can add it to your diffuser to help promote relaxation and sleep.
-Try combining with other soothing oils like Bergamot, Chamomile or Vetiver.
+So it should come as no surprise that Lavender is wonderful for helping you relax at the end of a long day, or ease into sleep at night.
+Try adding this oil to your diffuser to help promote relaxation and sleep, or try combining it with other soothing oils like Bergamot, Chamomile or Vetiver.

 If you’re looking for some great recipes, check out our Top 5 DIYs with Lavender Essential Oil.

 The fresh, zesty, and juicy scent of Lemon essential oil is bright and refreshing.
-It can be diffused to create an energizing atmosphere and help clear the air.
+Lemon can be diffused to create an energizing atmosphere, and help clear the air.
 Try adding equal drops Lemon and Peppermint for a particularly invigorating blend.
-Lemon essential oil is also a wonderful addition to any DIY cleaning recipes.
+Lemon essential oil is also a wonderful addition to any DIY cleaning recipe.
 When you use Lemon for cleaning, its refreshing scent works as a nice pick-me-up while you clean.
 It’s a particularly good choice for cleaning the kitchen sink where odors tend to accumulate.
-It’s also great to add a few drops to your laundry for an extra-fresh citrus boost.
+You can also try adding a few drops to your laundry for an extra-fresh citrus boost.

 Keep in mind that Lemon can cause a phototoxic reaction when applied topically.
 To avoid this, dilute to a maximum of 2% in a carrier oil.

-Another amazing benefit of Peppermint is that it helps with nausea, carsickness and general stomach issues.
-It helps relax the muscles of the gastrointestinal tract so that you can get on properly digesting.
-And for any time you’re feeling sick to your stomach or nauseated, you can dilute Peppermint in a carrier oil and apply it directly to your stomach.
-Or whip up our Tummy Troubles Inhaler Blend to have on your next plane, train or automobile trip.
+Another amazing benefit of Peppermint is that it helps with nausea, car sickness, and general stomach issues.
+It helps relax the muscles of the gastrointestinal tract so that you can start properly digesting again.
+Any time you’re feeling sick to your stomach or nauseated, you can dilute Peppermint in a carrier oil and apply it directly to your stomach.
+Or whip up our Tummy Troubles Inhaler Blend to have on your next plane, train or road trip.

 You can also try combining Peppermint and Lemon in your cleaning DIYs.
 Not only is it effective against a wide range of germs at a dilution of 1%, but it also has an invigorating aroma that can give you a boost of energy.

-Known as the “Happy Oil”, Sweet Orange has a juicy-fresh, light citrus scent that can help freshen stale rooms and reduce nervous tension.
-It is a wonderful oil to enjoy all year long.
+Known as the “Happy Oil,” Sweet Orange has a juicy-fresh, light citrus scent that can help freshen stale rooms and reduce nervous tension.
+It is a wonderful oil you can enjoy all year long.
 In the spring, it reminds us of fresh new beginnings.
 In the summer, it is the quintessential sunshine scent.
 By fall, combined with Cinnamon and Clove Bud, it reminds us of the holidays.
-Finally, in the winter, it can be a bright spot during cold evenings.
+Finally, in the winter, it can be a bright scent during cold evenings.

 Next time you’re feeling frazzled and need a little pick-me-up, add Sweet Orange to your diffuser for its fresh aroma and ability to help relieve nervous tension.
-One incredible way to use it is to combine Sweet Orange with Vanilla and use it in the bath.
-This smells just like a creamsicle and is the yummiest smelling bath!
+One incredible way to use it is to combine Sweet Orange with Vanilla and use it in bath salts.
+This smells just like a creamsicle and is the yummiest smelling, restful bath experience!
 Try it and enjoy feeling emotionally uplifted and completely chill when you get out of the tub.

 Another great use for Tea Tree is to help with congestion and sinus trouble.
 Combine Lemon and Tea Tree in a facial steam to help ease breathing.
-To learn more about how to use essential oils in a steam, check out this post.
+To learn more about how to use essential oils and steam, check out this post.